$1,500

 Pharmacies and Prescriptions

-Pharmacies (farmacias) are everywhere, and many medications that require a prescription in the US are available over the counter in Costa Rica.
+Pharmacies (farmacias) are everywhere, and many medications that require a prescription in the US are available over the counter.
 Common medications cost a fraction of US prices.
-It is one of the small daily benefits that adds up to significant annual savings.
+Bring your US prescription documentation for controlled substances, as those still require a Costa Rican prescription.

 Taxes for Expats